wasimahmadpk/RegimeIdentification/README.md

 2. Since the covariance matrices have high nonlinear geometry therefore we use Riemannian distance as a metric for estimating the distance between regimes.

+## Code
+`src/regimes.py` is our main file, where we segment time series into batches that have specific dynamics.
+- `src/regimes_identification.ipynb` is jupyter notebook for data analysis and segmentation.
+- `datasets/` contains the generated synthetic data and real dataset.

 ```python
 # libraries
 import regimes